rurbin3/ZKit-Framework/README.md

 If any link or address is broken, let me know to update them.

 ## License
-ZKit-Framework is licensed under [Apache Software License 2.0](https://github.com/000Zer000/ZKit-Framework/blob/master/LICENSE).
+ZKit-Framework is licensed under Apache Software License 2.0 see [LICENSE](https://github.com/000Zer000/ZKit-Framework/blob/master/LICENSE).